ogrovlen/tpchcomp/scripts/README.md

 Misc:
   * mysqld-bind-cpu - Bind the MySQL process to specific cores.
 Needs to copied to the bin-directory of dbdeployer, and used for the --custom-mysqld option of "dbdeployer deploy"
-  * bind-postgres - Shell script to bind PostgreSQL to specific cores
+  * bind-postgres - Shell script to bind PostgreSQL to specific cores.
+Run after the server has been started.